ashley-leung/monzo-interview/behavioral.md

 ---
 ## "Tell me about a time where there was an unforeseen obstacle"
 ### Situation
-I was responsible for the production reliability of a blockchain indexer at eBay, which tracked NFT ownership for a digital collectibles platform tied to major brand campaigns like The Lord of the Rings and Harry Potter.

-This data directly determined whether users could redeem physical rewards, so correctness was critical — even small gaps meant users either couldn’t claim rewards or could claim incorrectly.
+eBay launched a digital collectibles platform where users could collect NFT trading cards and redeem them for physical rewards from premium brand partners like Lord of the Rings and Harry Potter.
+Users had to own specific NFT cards to be eligible for physical reward redemption.
+Our blockchain indexer tracked NFT ownership to determine eligibility.

 ### Task
 My goal was to ensure 100% data completeness and reliability in production.